sferez/BybitMarketData/README.md

 The liquidation data is collected from the **liquidation.{symbol}** channel, which provides the following information:

-- 'updateTime': the timestamp of the liquidation
+- `updateTime`: the timestamp of the liquidation
-- 'symbol': the trading pair
+- `symbol`: the trading pair
-- 'side': the side of the liquidation (Buy or Sell).
+- `side`: the side of the liquidation (Buy or Sell).
 Buy liquidations are long positions being liquidated.
-- 'size': the quantity of the liquidation
+- `size`: the quantity of the liquidation
-- 'price': the price of the liquidation
+- `price`: the price of the liquidation

 #### Example